alphapepttools.metrics.coefficient_of_variation

 Coefficient of variation

-Compute the coefficient of variation (CV) for all features.
+Compute the coefficient of variation (CV) per feature, either across all samples or within sample groups.

 \[CV = \frac{s(X)}{\hat{X}}\]